erickcastelli/kir-mapper/README.md

 ### Evaluating samples from different ancestry backgrounds
 We do not recommend applying `kir-mapper ncopy` to samples from different populations.
 The thresholds are quite different among Europeans, Africans, and Asians, for instance.
 In our tests, we applied `kir-mapper map` and `kir-mapper copy` to all European or African samples separately.
 After that, we grouped all samples by using `kir-mapper group` to create a kir-mapper output with all samples before running `kir-mapepr genotype`.

+## Version history

+Version 1.01, December 2024

+	**New features**
+	Included support for calling an alternative configuration file (-config).
+	Included the Dockerfile and support to Docker
+	Picard tools is automatically detected by the setup function.

+Version 1.0, November 2024, first kir-mapper release.

 ## Support